• Skip to primary navigation

 Tips

-• Do not over-pulse chickpeas; the consistency should be chopped but not over-chopped and soupy.
+• Refrain from over-pulping chickpeas; the consistency should be chopped but not over-chopped and soupy.

 • Add a teaspoon or 2 teaspoons of capers for an added delicious flavor profile.